JavierMonton/personal-website/website/blog/2021-10-10-big-data-types/index.md

 - ElasticSearch templates
 - ...

-Some types could have some restrictions, but they could be implemented in a different way, for example, a type conversion could be implemented as a `String` conversion, being the string a "Create table" statement for a specific database and automatically any other type could be printed as a "Create table" statement.
+Some types could have some restrictions, but they could be implemented differently, for example, a type conversion could be implemented as a `String` conversion, being the string a "Create table" statement for a specific database and automatically any other type could be printed as a "Create table" statement.